 Once you’ve finished a project you’ve enjoyed, add it to your portfolio or your profile.
 But make sure that you don’t break confidentiality.
 If in doubt, write to the client and tell them what you intend to publish, and ask them for permission to publish it.
 Also, tell the client how much you enjoyed working with them on the project.
 If it’s an agency, they may well have more similar work.

 Search for agencies and customers that have work in the same fields.
 If you’re using sites like ProZ, check the job listings for similar projects.Find out why choosing a #translation specialisation isn’t just about training and qualifications.
+By @LucyWTranslator.
 Click To Tweet

 For me, part of the way I came to specialise in fashion was by taking on a small fashion-related project from one agency.
 That led to a bit more and a bit more.
 Then I was contacted by another agency with similar work after they saw details on my ProZ profile.

 If you start out like me, specialising takes time.
 My route into translation was atypical perhaps.
 No specific field behind me.
 No translation qualification.
 Read “How to Become a Translator: One Translator’s Story” for more details about my route into the profession.
 I spent a long time as a generalist.
 But I was prepared to take risks and invest time in learning a specialisation.

 One of my oldest clients comes from a job I saw on a ProZ job listing.
 I just knew I could it.
 It was the kind of translation I enjoyed and knew I was good at: translating scripts (for the Lucky Fred cartoon).
 I applied, did a test translation and was picked by the American consultant screenwriter.
 That looked good on my portfolio and led to other interesting work.
 On paper, I didn’t really have the portfolio to justify it at that stage, but I wanted it and I went for it.
 And it paid off.